Thursday, November 16, 2023

 and mediocrity sweep over.

-Enter by pushing this door hard.
+Enter by pushing this "back door" hard.

 Garden entrance, 8 rue de Beaujolais